 The story about how Gary Payton became the Glove dates all the way back to the '93 Western Conference Finals between the SuperSonics and the Suns, and it's all thanks to GP's cousin.
 He owns the copyright to Payton's iconic nickname.

 The SuperSonics' post-season pattern continued, as the series against the Suns also came down to a win-or-go-home game.
-It took Barkley's 44 and 24 game seven performance for Phoenix to advance past Seattle, and make it into the Finals matchup against Michael Jordan'sBulls.
+It took Barkley's 44 points and 24 rebounds Game 7 performance for Phoenix to advance past Seattle, and make it into the Finals matchup against Michael Jordan'sBulls.

 The series in and of itself was incredibly close, with an average margin of victory being a single point.
 Now don't let it mislead you; it was a series of moderate blowouts from both sides, with a couple of games that went down to the wire.
 Overall, it was a great display of team basketball, but the story of the series was in matchups.
 And that's exactly how GP got his nickname; because of his matchup against Kevin Johnson.

 K.J., along with Isiah Thomas and Oscar Robertson is the only player in NBA history to average 20 PPG and 10 APG for three straight seasons.
 The guy was elite, and it was on 22-year-old Gary Payton to try to stop him.

 Looking at the numbers, Johnson's performance in the series was comparable to his regular-season output, around 16 points and 7 assists per contest.
 But regardless of that, GP did a helluva job defending K.J., with a game 3 standout performance, when he held Johnson to only 6 points on 2-for-11 shooting from the field.
 That's when GP's cousin came into play as he painted a perfect picture of Payton's in-your-face defense on the Suns' point guard.